 - RS – In general, businesses benefit more when events are run in front of their stores and during their hours of operation.
 Can’t apply for Reconnect if it’s not our event but grants are never a guarantee.
 Would need to see whether we would still engage sponsors or whether that would all be the foundation.

 - TD – Could consider doing an event a different time of the year and spread the events out throughout the year.
 Weather risk is higher in the winter.
 Could bring people downtown when it’s less busy.

 - KTD – I like the idea of tagging along on events that others are running.
-Example – explore working with Milton Concert Band in the summer for their concert series.
-Possible link to some events that happen at the Fairgrounds.

 - MG – Likely can’t add new things to the calendar, but could consider a rotating schedule for some events or other partnerships.